fmerg/pymerkle/docs/source/tree-object.rst

     pymerkle.exceptions.UndecodableRecord
     >>>

-.. warning:: One can as above disable raw-bytes mode for the purpose of
+.. warning:: One can as above mode for the purpose of filtering out
-        filtering out unacceptable records, e.g., when only files of a specific encoding are allowed for encryption.
+        unacceptable records, e.g., when only files of a specific encoding are allowed for encryption.
 This is seldom the case in real-life, since origin of submitted files is usually to be kept wide.
 If so, make sure to leave the raw-bytes mode